Jldevictoria/Oldentide/dedicated_server/README.md

 backend game state for the multiplayer online role-playing game [*Oldentide*][2].
 This directory contains all of the code necessary to build and run the dedicated server.

-The "from scratch" build process breaks down into three main steps, with an additional step used during the development process:
+The "from scratch" build process breaks down into five main steps, with an additional step used during the development process:

+1. Download dependencies.
+2. Clone the repository into your $GOPATH/src/ folder.
-1. Create the database and generate all of the needed tables.
+3. Create the database and generate all of the necessary tables.
-2. Populate the database with NPC information.
+4. Populate the database template information.
+(Races, Professions, Items, and NPCs)
-3. Compile the dedicated server.
+5. Compile the dedicated server.
-4. Compile the test client. <IP>
+6. Compile the test client.
+(If needed for debug.)

 Requirements
 ------------
 The *Oldentide Dedicated Server* currently supports a Linux development and runtime environment.
-(Although it should work on Windows with some hacking)
+(Although it should work on Windows with a little tinkering)

 Operating Systems
 ------------
 All development and testing is currently done on a 64-Bit linux environment.
-[Ubuntu 18.04 LTS][3] is recommended (being used by the primary developer).
+[Ubuntu 18.04 LTS][3] is what the @jldevictoria is using.
-Other distributions should work as long as you can run Go and Git.
+Other distributions should work as long as you can run Go, SQLite and Git.

-This should also run on Windows if you have sqlite and administrator privileges, but I have always tested on Linux.

 Compilers
 ------------